buhrmi/buhrmi/README.md

 Are you an aspiring blockchain or DLT developer?
 Integration expert?
 Web developer?
 Broker?

 [Sign up now](https://testing.shitcoinsociety.com) for the pre-alpha of the Shitcoin Society platform.
-Give our platform a test-drive and [reach out](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
+Take it for a spin and [get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
-We're always looking for exciting new projects to integrate with for our global launch.
+We're always looking for new projects to add to the platform.

 ## Open Source